heckler1/bgw210-700_bypass/README.md

 ## Topology

 ```
-# Interface Names are from the perspective of the Ubuntu VM - see 00-netplan.yaml
+# Interface names are from the perspective of the Ubuntu VM - see 00-netplan.yaml

             ONT
    ens192f1--|                                (ens192f0 + ens192f1 = br0)